Open-Air Museums of Les Baux de Provence in the Heart of the Alpilles

 Chateau de Baux

-The Chateau sits at the summit of the village and is as large as the village, quite an extensive area.
-At the entrance to the Chateau stands the White Penitents chapel and the Saint-Vincent church at the Saint-Vincent square.
-As we entered the Chateau area, a flat area brought us to several full scale replicas of medievel weapons, such as the Trebuchet and catapult.
+The Chateau sits at the summit of the village, sprawling across an extensive area, rivaling the village in size.
+Greeting us at the Chateau’s entrance were the White Penitents chapel and the Saint-Vincent church, both standing proudly in Saint-Vincent square.
+The Chateau grounds offered a mix of history and leisure, featuring full-scale replicas of medieval weapons like the Trebuchet and catapult, set against the backdrop of troglodyte caves.
 We also noted that the site offers many picnic areas.

 The Chapel of Saint Blaise on the ground of Chateau de Baux